-SPECIAL NOTICE: The University of Nebraska has changed their status to Level 4 which means faculty and staff are to work entirely from home unless they are in a Designated Unit.
-The Nebraska Veterinary Diagnostic Center is a Designated Unit; therefore, we are maintaining diagnostic activities on a normal schedule.
+SPECIAL NOTICE: In spite of the recent increase in COVID-19 in Nebraska, the Veterinary Diagnostic Center is maintaining diagnostic activities on a normal schedule.
 If our staff needs to be quarantined and it affects an entire section of the lab, we would have to shut that section down.
 We have contingency plans in place should this happen.
 We have tried to anticipate possible shortages in disposable items and test kits in the laboratory to be able to continue testing as normal.

 Welcome to the NVDC